 Try having a performance-enhancing pre-workout snack, like a handful of blueberries with some walnuts.
 The carbohydrates wiLL fuel you and help you actually enjoy your workout.
 Plus, the antioxidants in the berries and the omega-3s in the walnuts can reduce exercise-induced inflammation.

 The most important part of any lifestyle change is sustainability.

-Instead of going on a low calorie diet that sets you up for weight fluctuations, stop focusing on weight loss.
+Instead of going on a low-calorie diet that sets you up for weight fluctuations, stop focusing on weight loss.
 If you eat healthy foods, listen to your appetite, and use food to fuel your body, your weight will naturally balance.

 We need to stop hating our bodies, in the hope that enough torture will lead us to love them.

-Do yourself a big favour: delete the app, get rid of the low-calorie, high-chemical diet food.
+Do yourself a big favor: delete the app, get rid of the low-calorie, high-chemical diet food.
 Fill your diet with nutritious foods that you actually like and fall in love with yourself just as you are today.